env3d-lessons/linux-llama-cpp-bash/README.md

 # Introduction

-The query.sh script currently only contains a single curl command.

-The curl command dispatches a query to a local AI service similar to ChatGPT.

-Inspect the file, you will see the actual prompt being passed to the AI service.
+The `query.sh` script is a simple Bash script that currently contains a single `curl` command.
+This command is used to send a query to a local AI service that functions similarly to ChatGPT.
+By inspecting the script, you will notice that the prompt being sent to the AI service is hardcoded within the script itself.

-Now run the script, you will noticed curl returns many individual lines of JSON objects.
-Each line contains one token inside the "content" key.

-Combining all the values of the "content" key-value pairs will create a complete response to the input prompt.
+When you run the script, the `curl` command returns multiple lines of JSON objects, where each line represents a token with its value stored in the "content" key.
+By combining all the values of the "content" key from these JSON objects, you can reconstruct the complete response to the input prompt.

 # Exercise